Software Alternatives, Accelerators & Startups

 • Revolutionizing Text Editor Navigation and Altarnative to Vim and GNUEmacs

 I am all for your efforts.
 I am very keyboard centric.
 My sweet spot is macOS keyboard shortcuts.
 Especially those as defined by BBEdit.
 But I have learned from all the platforms I have worked on.
 (TRS-DOS, MSDOS, OS/2, macOS, Windows, Linux) I never get into Vim primarily because of HJKL.
 I have spent many hours trying.
-But I do use IJKL as arrow keys via hardware keyboard macros, AutoHotKey, Karabiner Elements,... - Source: Hacker News / almost 2 years ago
+But I do use IJKL as arrow keys via hardware keyboard macros, AutoHotKey, Karabiner Elements,... - Source: Hacker News / over 2 years ago

 • Sublime text for Android?